Mobility taxis transport people who use wheelchairs or mobility scooters

-You usually have to book mobility taxis in advance.
+You usually must book mobility taxis in advance.
 We suggest you check these things with the taxi company:

-- If they accept Total Mobility vouchers (or other discount taxi vouchers), if you have them.
+- If they are a part of the Total Mobility scheme (or other discount taxi scheme)if you have access to the scheme.

 - If they have a wheelchair hoist van or wheelchair ramp available, if needed.

 - If their mobility taxi will fit your model or size of wheelchair or mobility scooter.